whatnirja/whatnirja/README.md

 <div align="center">

-*Made with love and a potential overload of caffeine*
+*made with love and a potential overload of caffeine*

 </div>